Succession to the Liechtensteiner throne

-Succession to the Liechtensteiner throne is governed by the house laws of the Princely Family of Liechtenstein, which stipulate agnatic primogeniture.
-In 2004, the head of state, Hans-Adam II, publicly responded to criticism from a committee of the UN which had voiced concerns about the exclusion of women from the line of succession, stating that the rule was older than the state itself.
+Succession to the Liechtensteiner throne is determined by the Constitution of the Princely House of Liechtenstein, where the throne is inherited by a sovereign's children or by a childless sovereign's nearest collateral line.
+In August 2026, agnatic (male-only) primogeniture was abandoned, meaning that in future generations females will no longer be excluded from the line of succession.

+Hans-Adam II, Prince of Liechtenstein has been the sovereign since 1989, and his heir apparent is his eldest son Alois, Hereditary Prince of Liechtenstein.
+Alois's eldest son, Prince Joseph Wenzel, is next in line.

 Succession rules

 In 1606, the first prince of Liechtenstein, Karl I, and his younger brothers, Maximilian and Gundakar, signed a Family Covenant, agreeing that the headship of the family should pass according to agnatic primogeniture to the heir of the most senior line.
-The family continued to be governed by various statutes until 1993, when it was decided that some of the provisions were outdated and that they should be amended.
-The statute was repealed on 26 October, and the new house law was published on 6 December.
-According to the house law, the right to succeed to the throne of Liechtenstein is reserved for male patrilineal descendants of Prince Johann I Joseph born to married parents, excluding issue born of marriage to which the sovereign did not consent.
-Should there be no more eligible male patrilineal descendants left, the sovereign has the right to adopt an heir presumptive.
-It is explicitly stated that if a member of the princely family adopts a prince who is in the line of succession, the adoptee's place in the line will not be altered.
-There is no scenario under which a woman could succeed to the throne of Liechtenstein.
-The house law also provides for a possibility of renunciation of succession rights.
+The family continued to be governed by various statutes until 1993 when the new house law, the Constitution of the Princely House of Liechtenstein, was published on 6 December, repealing all statutes before it.
+According to the house law, the right to succeed to the throne of Liechtenstein was reserved for male patrilineal descendants of Johann I Joseph, Prince of Liechtenstein born to married parents, excluding issue born of marriage to which the sovereign did not consent.
+Should there be no more eligible patrilineal descendants left, the sovereign holds the right to adopt an heir presumptive.
+If a member of the house adopts a prince who is in the line of succession, the adoptee's place in the line will not be altered.
+The house law also provides for the possibility of renunciation of succession rights.

+In addition, the house law allows for the reigning prince to appoint their heir presumptive as a regent.
+This is the case with the reigning prince Hans-Adam II, Prince of Liechtenstein, who in 2004 appointed heir presumptive Alois, Hereditary Prince of Liechtenstein as his regent, where Alois holds the effective duties as prince but Hans-Adam II remains the prince and head of state officially.

+In 2004, Hans-Adam II, Prince of Liechtenstein publicly responded to criticism from a committee of the United Nations which had voiced concerns about the exclusion of women from the line of succession, stating that the rule was older than the state itself.
+Up until 2026, there was no scenario under which a woman could succeed to the throne of Liechtenstein.